timothyas/xesn/paper.md

 exponent or the Kinetic Energy spectrum, improved generalizability.
 As a generic implementation of these metrics,
-`xesn` offers the capability to constrain the system's Power Spectral Density during parameter optimization, in addition to a more traditional mean squared error loss function.
+`xesn` offers the capability to constrain the system's Power Spectral Density during parameter optimization in addition to a more traditional mean squared error loss function.

-`Xesn` enables parameter optimization by integrating with the Surrogate Modeling Toolbox [@bouhlel_scalable_2020], which has a Bayesian Optimization implementation.
+`Xesn` enables parameter optimization by integrating with the Surrogate Modeling Toolbox [@bouhlel_scalable_2020], which has a Bayesian optimization implementation.
 `Xesn` provides a simple interface so that the user can specify all of the settings for training, parameter optimization, and testing with a single YAML